input-output-hk/haskell.nix/docs/tutorials/materialization.md

 ## How can we update the nix files with a script?

-There are versions of the functions (`cabalProject'`, `stackProject'` and `hackage-project`) that also return the nix as `plan-nix` or `stack-nix`.
+There are versions of the functions (`project'`, `cabalProject'`, `stackProject'` and `hackage-project`) that also return the nix as `plan-nix` or `stack-nix`.
 By calling one of these functions without the hash and materialized nix we can find out what nix files should be.
 For instance:

 ```nix